Yuzhifur/Chatbot-Webapp-MountainXifu/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the project root:
+3. Create a `.env.local` file in the project root:
-   - Copy `.env.example` to `.env`
-   - Fill in your Firebase project credentials
+   - Fill in your Firebase project credentials as NEXT_PUBLIC_FIREBASE_API_KEY

 4. Start the development server:
    ```bash